Key takeaways:

 If you're feeling overwhelmed, don't worry.
 There are plenty of tools to help make budgeting and money management relatively effortless.
 Here are some you could try:

-- Separate student savings and chequing accounts – could help you keep your savings separate from your spending.
+- Separate student bank accounts: Keep your savings separate from your spending.

-- Online and mobile banking apps - to help you pay your bills on the go, quickly check transactions and stay up to date with your finances.
+- Online and mobile banking apps: To help you pay your bills on the go, quickly check transactions, stay up to date with your finances, and offer useful tools like Scotiabank’s Pay Yourself First and Savings Finder.

-Making a budget and learning how to stick with it is important.
-But don't forget: you're still a student.
-You'll be busy, and you'll make mistakes.
-Give yourself plenty of grace and flexibility and remember, you're only human and you can't live like a machine.
-No matter how tight your budget, beware of trimming it so much that you don't leave you room for fun.
+Making a budget — and learning how to stick with it — is an important life skill.
+But don't forget: You're still a student.
+You'll be busy, and you might make mistakes.
+Give yourself plenty of flexibility and remember that you're only human.
+No matter how tight your budget, beware of trimming it so much that you don't leave room for fun.